Lahej: Education

-As of 2017-18 school year, al-Hawtah had 1 preschool, 11 primary schools, 2 secondary schools, and 0 combined primary/secondary schools.
+As of 2017–18 school year, al-Hawtah had 1 preschool, 11 primary schools, 2 secondary schools, and 0 combined primary/secondary schools.
 Many of the city's schools are in poor condition due to ongoing conflict and lack of funds for maintenance; some have even been reported as being near collapse.
 They also have poor access to electricity and drinking water.
 There is a shortage of qualified teachers, who are often paid insufficiently and inconsistently.
 In January 2020, al-Hawtah's teachers went on strike in an attempt to get increased wages and monetary reimbursement for time spent working without pay.
 Since the outbreak of the civil war, there has been an increase in student enrollment because many internally displaced children came to al-Hawtah, putting further stress on the city's educators.
 Many children also feel physically unsafe going to school.
 Female participation in the education system remains relatively low compared to males, both among students and teachers.

 The Nasser College of Agricultural Sciences was established in al-Hawtah in 1969 as a joint Yemeni-Egyptian project and quickly became the country's main agricultural institute.
 Its curriculum was initially prepared by members of Zagazig University's Faculty of Agricultural Sciences and adapted from Egyptian curriculums to meet local conditions.
 The Nasser College later became one of the three founding members of the University of Aden.
 It started offering graduate programs in 1996.
 By the eve of the Yemeni civil war, the college offered 7 master's programs and 2 doctoral programs.
 In 2015, when the war reached Lahj Governorate, the Nasser College was extensively looted and destroyed.
 All its holdings - including livestock, rare bird species, lab equipment, and tools - were stolen and it was left without hands-on teaching materials, leaving it only able to offer theoretical instruction.
 By 2020, private homes had been built on what had previously been college grounds.

 Transport

-A railway connecting Lahij with Aden was opened on 11 February 1919 and was extended to Al Khudad opening on 7 January 1920.
+A railway connecting Lahej with Aden was opened on 11 February 1919 and was extended to Al Khudad opening on 7 January 1920.
 There were two trains per day in each direction carrying passengers and goods.
 The railway was closed in July 1929.

+Climate

+Lahej has a hot desert climate (BWh) according to the Köppen climate classification.